 This is true both for the original novel and the film adaptation, so it is definitely interesting to note that both did eventually receive follow-ups—almost entirely independently of one another.
 Irvine Welsh's 2002 novel, Porno, and the 2017 film sequel T2: Trainspotting, share some similarities, of course, but they also diverge from each other in a number of ways.

 Porno is a novel that closely follows the structure of Trainspotting, with each of the core cast given ample opportunity to share their thoughts and feelings through often heavily accented first-person narratives.
 However, while Mark Renton was the central protagonist of the previous book, Sick Boy seems to hold a more prominent role this time around.

 In the years since the ill-fated drug deal in which Renton made off with all of the money, Sick Boy has also attempted to start a new life.
-Leaving behind his old attitude of drug-fuelled apathy behind, Sick Boy's current dream is to reinvent himself as a successful businessman.
-His latest venture, however, centres around the production of an amateur pornographic film.
+Leaving behind his old attitude of drug-fuelled apathy, Sick Boy's current dream is to reinvent himself as a successful businessman.
+His latest venture, however, centers around the production of an amateur pornographic film.

 Renton, for his part, made good use of the money that he stole from his former friends, having spent the last few years living happily in Amsterdam and running a successful nightclub.

 Francis Begbie, who has spent the years since that ill-fated drug-deal languishing in prison, quickly comes to fill much the same role that he played in Trainspotting.
 He is, once again, a threatening and antagonist figure who looms over the rest of the cast.
 His anger at Renton's betrayal has only grown stronger over the years.

 Spud, meanwhile, seems to have become increasingly isolated from his former friends.
 He is still struggling to finally kick his own long-time drug habit, though he has found some solace in his current plans to research and write a book about the history of Edinburgh.